Khadoor Sahib Lok Sabha constituency

-Khadoor Sahib Lok Sabha constituency is one of the 13 Lok Sabha (parliamentary) constituencies of Punjab state in northern India.
-This new constituency came into existence as a part of the implementation of delimitation of parliamentary and assembly constituencies in 2008.
+Khadoor Sahib Lok Sabha constituency is one of the 13 Lok Sabha (parliamentary) constituencies of the Punjab state in northern India.
+This new constituency came into existence as a part of the implementation of the delimitation of the parliamentary and assembly constituencies in 2008.

 Assembly segments

-This constituency comprises nine Vidhan Sabha (legislative assembly) segments.
+This constituency comprises or nine Vidhan Sabha (legislative assembly) segments.
 These are: Before delimitation, Kapurthala and Sultanpur Lodhi assembly segments were in Jalandhar, Zira assembly segment was in Firozpur and Jandiala, Patti, Khadoor Sahib and Tarn Taran assembly segments were in Tarn Taran Lok Sabha constituencies.
 Khem Karan assembly segment was created as a part of delimitation in 2008.